The Google Knowledge Graph is a feature was originally implemented in 2012.

 Partly due to an increasing breadth of topics covered by the Knowledge Graph and partly due to an increasing number of companies using proper markup formats on their sites, the Knowledge Graph is showing up for an ever-increasing number of queries.
 According to a recent post by Steven Levy, the Google team estimates that current total number of queries to be 25 percent.
 One out of every four queries now leads to a Knowledge Graph box, and that number is likely to grow.

-Already, the Knowledge Graph is making waves in the search world.
-But as most search marketers have learned the painful way, the best way to respond to a new search function is to proactively prepare for it, rather than reacting to it after the fact.
+Already, the Knowledge Graph is making waves in Google search world.
+But as most search engine marketers have learned the painful way, the best way to respond to a new search engine function is to proactively prepare for it, rather than reacting to it after the fact.
 As the Knowledge Graph begins to grow in influence, take measures to protect your SEO strategy.

 Avoid Writing General Information